Heiltsuk Nation

 The 1997 Supreme Court of Canada decision in R. v.
-Gladstone found that the Heiltsuk have an Aboriginal right to trade in Herring.
-This was the first decision recognizing a commercial Aboriginal right in Canada.
+Gladstone found that the Heiltsuk have an Indigenous right to trade in Herring.
+This was the first decision recognizing a commercial Indigenous right in Canada.
 Despite winning the decision, the dispute over Heiltsuk access to herring, and management of the stock have persisted.
 The 2015 herring season saw a crisis develop between the Heiltsuk and Canada, including occupation of a DFO office.
 The crisis ended when the commercial herring gillnet fleet departed without fishing.

 A fire destroyed the only food store in the village recently.
 As a stop-gap measure the United Church became the "United Store" while a new building was constructed.
 This response occurred very quickly and managed to provide services to the community during a difficult time.

 The Heiltsuk have been opposed to the Enbridge Northern Gateway Pipelines proposal, with some well-publicized hearings in Bella Bella.

 The Heiltsuk became involved in early efforts in the 1990s to conserve the Great Bear Rainforest.
 On January 29, 2016, in the Heiltsuk community of Bella Bella—along with representatives from other First Nations, industry, government and NGOs—they celebrated the completion of the final accord to protect the largest coastal temperate rainforest in the world.

 Archeologist Alisha Gauvreau, a PhD student from the University of Victoria and a scholar with the Hakai Institute, discovered a site on Triquet Island on British Columbia's Central Coast which appears to confirm Heiltsuk oral tradition.
 The archeological team have excavated a settlement in the area — in traditional Heiltsuk Nation territory — and dated it to 14,000 years ago, during the last ice age where glaciers covered much of North America.

-Chief and Councillors
+Chief and councillors

-The Heiltsuk Nation elects a chief and 11 councillors who serve a 2-4 year term.
+The Heiltsuk Nation elects a chief and 11 councillors who serve a 2–4 year term.
 Elections are conducted through a custom code based on the Indian Act.
 The most recent election was in 2018.

 The current council composition is as follows:

 Language

-The Heiltsuk, are speakers of Heiltsuk-Oowekyala, which is the central member of the northern branch of the Wakashan language family.
+The Heiltsuk are speakers of the Heiltsuk dialect of Heiltsuk-Oowekyala, which is the central member of the northern branch of the Wakashan language family.
 The Heiltsuk call their language Hailhzaqvla, which means "the Heiltsuk language".

 The Heiltsuk also knew and used the Chinook jargon—a trade jargon used to communicate across languages.

-Economic Development
+Economic development

 Established by the Heiltsuk Tribal council in 2006, the Heiltsuk Economic Development Corporation (HEDC), manages the business affairs of the Heiltsuk people.
 HEDC was developed to create an effective separation between business and politics in support of achieving the communities economic development goals.